anyahush/the-freefrom-cookbook/README.md

 ![Mock ups](static/images/readme_images/mock_ups.png)

 The FreeFrom CookBook is an online recipe book specifically catering for those with food allergies and intollerances.
 Last year I was diagnosed with a severe gluten-intollerance.
 Understanding free-from cooking, scrutinising labels and educating friends and family has quickly become part of my everyday life.
-I wanted to create a site where people could explore, create and share allergen free recipes in one place and help educate and promote the importance of understanding food allergies and intollerances.
-Food allergies can be isolating and stressful, so I wanted to create something with a community-feel and help make free-from cooking easier.
+I wanted to create a site where people could explore, create and share allergen free recipes in one place and help educate and promote the importance of understanding food allergies and intollerances amongst everyone.
+Food allergies can be isolating and stressful, so I wanted to create something with a community-feel and help make free-from cooking more easily accessible.

 The FreeFrom CookBook has been developed for my Backend Development Milestone 3 Project, as part of my Full Stack Software Development Diploma with Code Insitute.